 Shays)); McConnell, 251 F. Supp.
 2d at 471 ("The evidence makes clear that the national party committees are creatures of their elected federal politician members, who run them and set their priorities.").
-Plaintiffs now attempt to dispute this finding, arguing that "political parties are organizations that promote principles through a variety of means, only one of which is electing candidates...."
+Plaintiffs now attempt to dispute this finding, arguing that only one of which is electing candidates...."
 (Pls.'
 Mem.
 Supp.
 Sum.
 J. 28.)
 However, as this Court noted, even the Colorado Republican Party has admitted;